top of page

 Food Banks Struggle as Federal Funding Cuts Deepen: How It Affects College Students

 Across the nation, food banks are facing unprecedented challenges due to recent Federal Funding cuts in the food assistance programs.
-With resources stretched thin, communities that rely on these services — including college students — are left with fewer options for nutritional support.
-Programs like The Emergency Food Assistance Program (TEFAP) and other USDA-backed initiatives are seeing funding reductions, forcing food banks to make tough decisions about how to allocate t
+With resources stretched thin, communities that rely on these services, including college students, are left with fewer options for nutritional support.
+Programs like The Emergency Food Assistance Program (TEFAP) and other USDA-backed initiatives are seeing funding reductions, forcing food banks to make tough decisions about how to allocate the

 Mar 23, 20254 min read